jaycrossler/JSExtensibleDiceInitiative/README.md

 ## Options ##
-You can programmatically receive dice output in a variety of formats.
-The result is an object that has a .text (easily readible parsed result) and a .rolls[] (array with every roll made within the text):
+You can use javascript to receive dice output in a variety of formats.
+The result is an object that has a .text (easily readable parsed result) and a .rolls[] (array with every roll made within the text):

     <script type="text/javascript">
         var result1 = TextParsers.replaceDiceRolls("1d20+7",'longhtml').text;// html, longer text showing each die result, mouseover for more details